VISION-XL: High Definition Video Inverse Problem Solver using Latent Image Diffusion Models: Experimental Results

 \subsection{Ablation studies}

-In this subsection, we present an in-depth analysis of the key components in our method.

-\textbf{Effect of initialization (in Step 1).} In Table~\ref{table:ablation_1}, we conduct an ablation study using the Pexels (landscape) dataset to see the effect of batch-consistent inversion for initialization.
-From the table, we confirm that batch-consistent inversion effectively extracts informative latents to reconstruct video evidenced by about 1.8dB PSNR increase and 3.5dB PSNR increase compared with batch-consistent noise initialization used in SVI~\cite{kwon2024solving} and random noise initialization, respectively.
-Notably, batch-consistent inversion achieves $\times$8 lower FVD compared to the runner-up which indicates a significant improvement in temporal consistency.
+\textbf{Effect of initialization (in Step 1).} In Table~\ref{table:ablation_1}, we conduct an ablation study to see the effect of pseudo-batch inversion for initialization.
+From the table, we confirm that pseudo-batch inversion effectively extracts informative latents to reconstruct video evidenced by about 0.6dB and 1.3dB PSNR increase compared with batch-synchronized noise initialization used in SVI~\cite{kwon2024solving} and random noise initialization, respectively.
+Notably, pseudo-batch inversion achieves $\times$3 lower FVD compared to the batch-synchronized noise initialization which indicates a significant improvement in temporal consistency.
 It is also evident in the visualization of the ablation study shown in Fig.~\ref{fig:ablation1}.
-The reconstruction results from random noise and batch-consistent noise initialization fail to reconstruct the color of the cloud and are temporally inconsistent.
+The reconstruction results from random noise and batch-synchronized noise initialization fail to reconstruct the color of the cloud and are temporally inconsistent.
 In contrast, our method successfully reconstructs the color of the cloud and temporally consistent results.
-Furthermore, thanks to the fast inversion of a single frame (e.g., within two seconds for $\tau$: 0.30$T$), batch-consistent inversion efficiently reduces sampling time by about $\times$3 compared to the full samplings.
-The multi-step CG guidance and batch-consistent inversion synergistically combine to enable high-definition video reconstruction in under 2.5 minutes on a single NVIDIA 4090 GPU.
+Furthermore, as shown in Table~\ref{table:ablation_1}, pseudo-batch inversion significantly improves sampling time efficiency.
+This is because it reduces the total sampling steps, and inversion does not require the measurement update process, which involves encoding and decoding.
+As a result, our method reconstructs high-definition video in under 6 seconds per frame on a single NVIDIA 4090 GPU.

 \textbf{Effect of optimization step $l$ (in Step 3).} In Table~\ref{table:ablation_2}, we present an ablation study on the effect of the CG update step $l$.
 The table confirms that the CG update is essential for enhancing data consistency.
-We found that at least 5 iterations of CG updates yield satisfactory results, with 10 iterations producing the best outcomes.
+We found that at least 5 iterations of CG updates yield satisfactory results, and 10 iterations produce the best results.